 3) Attacks may vary in how long they take to deliver.

 4) There’s nothing to prevent two fighters from launching truly simultaneous attacks.

 Item 3 is the meat of the issue.
-The earlier Version 2 AP system works well here, varying action time by character and/or by the action itself.
-The Version 1 system, meanwhile, isn’t a good choice, as it blurs any consideration of how long an action takes.
+The Version 2 AP system up above works well here (everyone has the same number of APs; the AP cost of an action varies by character and/or by the action).
+The Version 1 AP system (the AP cost of an action is the same for everyone, but characters vary in how many APs they have), meanwhile, isn’t a good choice, as it blurs any consideration of how long an action takes.

 That leaves item 1, dropping the use of turns or rounds.
-The Version 1 AP system is no good for that; it explicitly requires the round/turn “barrier”.
-Version 2 is a better starting point: it doesn’t require rounds (though doesn’t forbid them as a bookkeeping measure), and explicitly connects AP to actual time.
+The Version 1 AP system is no good for that; it explicitly requires the round/turn “barrier” as the point at which everyone’s APs refresh.
+Version 2 is a better starting point: it doesn’t require rounds (though doesn’t forbid them as a bookkeeping measure), and explicitly connects APs to actual time.

-If you like, mark off a “round” every 10 AP or 20 AP (whatever you choose to use).
+If you like, mark off a “round” every 10 APs or 20 APs (whatever you choose to use).
 That still leaves the combat action itself essentially round-less; the rounds are only there for purposes of bookkeeping (such as tracking fatigue and wound effects), and, of course, for mapping combat action to real time.